MLZ is a cooperation between:

 Typical applications

-Different type of solid state Li-batteries and battery materials.
+Different types of solid-state Li-batteries and battery materials.

 Dr. Alexandros Koutsioumpas